 Three additional funding rounds will be completed in 2015, and a total of $230,000 will be awarded to applicants this year.
 The next application period will be open from June 15 – July 27, 2015.
-At least $2.3 million will be awarded to grantees over the next 10 years.
-The opportunities this Fund will empower are critical to transparency, democracy and embracing the diversity of voices reporting across all media platforms.
-The only prerequisite is that grantees are female journalists working full-time either for a specific media outlet or as a freelancer.

 The Fund was established by the IWMF in 2014 with the generous support of the Howard G. Buffett Foundation to promote the work and advance the contributions of women in the media working around the world.